K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Inquires the list of available commands for the added plugin.
+  Retrieves the list of available commands for the added plugin.
   ```